MarsMSJ/NetCore.DataStructures/Readme.md

 #.NET Core 2.0 Data Structures

 This is a library containing some data structures written in C# using the .Net core framework.
-Not for production use (yet.) :)
+Tests (xUnit) are included.
+Not for production use (yet.)
+This is a work in progress. :)

 ## Getting Started